 Read more here: https://arbtech.co.uk/external-data-costs/

-We need to access all the internal and external areas of your site, to include any buildings, compounds and other structures, including loft spaces and any other voids.
-We will also need to make some ground-level assessment of any trees that may be impacted by your development proposals (if any).
+We need to access all the internal and external areas of your site, including any buildings, compounds and other structures, including loft spaces and any other voids.
+We will also need to make some ground-level assessments of any trees that may be impacted by your development proposals (if any).

 All our costs are inclusive of our time, travelling expenses and your report.

 It is worth bearing in mind that British bats hibernate throughout the winter months when the insects on which they predate are less prevalent.
 To reduce the risk of a type II error (false-negative survey result), your local planning authority will expect to see that your bat presence/absence survey has been conducted between May and September.

 Depending on your location, the climate, type of survey, and the sensitivity of the suspected roost, there may be an opportunity to relax these seasonal restrictions slightly (or they may need to be tightened up).
 We will confirm this to you at the time of your instruction.